Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model: -Approximate Distributed Scheduling Algorithm

 \subsection{Bounding the Measure}

-We will assume that the implicit power assignment is length-monotone and sub-linear.
-We need two related Lemmas to get a handle on affectances.
-The first of these Lemmas is known. \begin{lemma}[Lemma 7, \cite{KV10}] If $L$ is a feasible set, and $\ell_u$ is a link such that $\ell_u \leq \ell_v$ for all $\ell_v \in L$, then $a_{L}(u) = O(1)$. \end{lemma}
+We need the following lemma to get a handle on affectances.
+Recall that we assumed that the implicit power assignment is length-monotone and sublinear. \begin{lemma}[Lemma 7, \cite{KV10}] Let $L$ be a feasible set and $l_u \not\in L$ be link with $\ell_u \leq \ell_v$ for all $l_v \in L$.
+Then, $a_{L}(u) = O(1)$.

-Now we prove the following. \begin{lemma} If $L$ is a feasible set such that $a_{u}(L) \leq 2$ for all $\ell_u \in L$, and $\ell_v$ is a link such that $\ell_v \leq \ell_u$ for all $\ell_u \in L$, then $a_{v}(L) = O(1)$. \end{lemma} Before we prove this below, note that this Lemma can be contrasted with Lemma 9 of \cite{KV10}, which only gives a $O(\log n)$ bound (without the extra condition $a_u(L)\le 2$).
-Intuitively, the power of this Lemma is that while $a_{u}(L)$ can be as large as $O(\log n)$ for feasible $L$, for a large subset of $L$ the extra condition $a_{u}(L) \leq 2$ holds (as will be easily shown in Lemma \ref{mainlem2}), for which the stronger $O(1)$ upper bound will apply.

-\begin{proof}{[of Lemma \ref{outgoing}]} We use the signal strengthening technique of \cite{HW09}.
-For this, we decompose the set $L$ to $\lceil 2 \cdot 3^\alpha/\beta \rceil^2$ sets, each a $3^\alpha$-signal set.
-We prove the claim for one such set; since there are only constantly many such sets, the overall claim holds.
-Let us reuse the notation $L$ to be such a $3^\alpha$-signal set.